Where to walk?

 Everyday casual trousers are ok for easy walks, but if you're intending on walking regularly then a pair of synthetic walking trousers are a must.
 These are lightweight, loose-fitting, have plenty of pockets and dry very quickly - very useful when on a walk.

-Try to avoide jeans.
+Try to avoid jeans at all costs.
 Once jeans have got wet, they take a long time to dry - which with their high wind-chill factor means you can get very cold in them.
 They also can cause chafing due to their restrictive movement.

 Hat and gloves in the cooler months / Sunhat or cap in the hotter months